 - I will circulate a deck to partners to get their view with a quick summary of our chat and a line stating whether we should push to get the deal done, or wait to monitor traction.

-It is worth noting that I personally prefer to have a call before a meeting.
+It is worth noting that for my fundraise process, I personally prefer to have a call before a meeting.
 I have a predilection to be amicable with people, so by having a call to review an opportunity purely on data and the founders intellectual ability to respond in active dialogue, without the opportunity for creating interpersonal bias, I believe is has weighted advantage.

 What I don’t do with your deck